Donearm/Scientia/content/travels/Bali.md

 5G speed.
 [Prepaid card](https://www.telkomsel.com/en/perdana/tourist-prepaid-card) can also be ordered online and picked up when in Bali.

-Renting a driver for the day should cost about 500000IDR for 12 hours.
+Renting a driver for the day should cost about 500kIDR for 12 hours.

+A speed boat + shuttle bus from one of the Gili islands to Bali and then to Ubud should cost between 450kIDR and 600kIDR per person.